mitabanik/Weight-function-on-WeylGroup/README.md

 # Weight-function-on-WeylGroup
-We calculate the weight function on an WeylGroup.
+We calculate the weight function on a Weyl group.